awawa-dev/HyperSerialESP32/README.md

 **Options (first lines of the sketch):**

-For RGB strip like WS8212b comment it, leave it for RGBW SK6812:
+For RGB strip like WS8212b delete it or comment it with '//', leave it for RGBW SK6812:
 *#define   THIS_IS_RGBW*

+SPI: for APA102/SK9822/HD107 delete it or comment it with '//', leave it for WS2801:
+*#define   is_WS2801*

 Skip first led in the strip, that is used as level shifter:
 *bool      skipFirstLed = true;*